-Before the gap years, as these volunteers are commonly referred to, arrive in the village, they undergo a two-week training programme in the UK on how to teach English as a foreign language through being taught Kiswahili.
+Before the gap years, as these volunteers are commonly referred to, arrive in the village, they undergo a two-week training programme in the UK on how to teach English as a foreign language to Tanzanian primary schoolchildren as well as Kiswahili language training in the 'immersion' method.
 They therefore have the foundations of the community's language before arriving.
 In addition, through this two-week training period, they are introduced to aspects of the culture they need to be aware of, such as respectful greetings, dress codes and acceptable behaviour.
 They are also prepared for the different facilities to be found in the classrooms including lack of electricity and text books.
 An important feature of this induction programme is for the new gap year group to meet the previous group so that they can find out more particulars about the schools and children they will be teaching.
 This meeting also serves to reinforce the different cultural elements and ensure the new group is as prepared as can be for their time in the village.
 The advisor on the WSD programme attended one of the training sessions early into the programme so that she was aware of what the gap year training consisted of and could add any additional information to that given to volunteers coming from the UK to assist in the initial research.